 - Deliver your specialty medications to your home, workplace or to your doctor’s office

 - Help you learn about your specialty medication and give you support from specially-trained health care professionals

 - Set up a visit from a nurse for those medications that need one

 Most specialty drugs require a prior authorization before you get your medication.
 Contact your doctor for more information.

 For more information, call CVS Specialty Pharmacy at 1-800-237-2767.
 They can take your call Monday through Friday from 7:30 a.m. to 9 p.m.
 Eastern Standard Time (EST).

 You may also access the CVS Specialty Pharmacy website to manage prescription refills for existing specialty mail order medications as well as check coverage information.
 You can still get your non-specialty medications through your local pharmacy.

 Do you have general questions about specialty pharmacy?
-Call Member Services at the number below.
+Call Member Services.

 Member Services: 1-844-607-2829 (TTY: 1-800-743-3333), 8 a.m. to 8 p.m., Monday – Friday